Patricia Barbizet

-Patricia Barbizet (born 17 April 1955) is a French businessperson.
-She was chief executive officer of Christie's from 2014 to 2016.
-From 1992 to 2017, she served as executive director of Groupe Artémis.
+Patricia Barbizet (born 17 April 1955) is a French businessperson who served as executive director of Groupe Artémis from 1992 to 2017.
+She was also the chief executive officer of Christie's from 2014 to 2016.

 Early life and education

 Barbizet graduated from ESCP Europe in 1976.

 Career

-Barbizet began her career as an executive assistant with Renault in 1977.
-She then held the positions of International Treasurer (1979 to 1982) followed by "Group Treasurer" of RVI (Renault Industrial Vehicles, which became Renault Trucks) until 1984, and finally CFO of Renault Crédit International and Director of Renault Acceptance BV from 1984 to 1989.
+Barbizet's career began in 1977 as an executive assistant at Renault.
+She later served as International Treasurer from 1979 to 1982, then as Group Treasurer of Renault Industrial Vehicles (later renamed Renault Trucks) until 1984.
+From 1984 to 1989, she was CFO of Renault Crédit International and Director of Renault Acceptance BV.

-In 1989, Barbizet joined the Pinault Group as chief financial officer and was appointed deputy director-general for finance and communication of Pinault-CFAO (1990) before becoming managing director of Groupe Artémis.
-She served as vice president of the board of Kering (formerly Pinault-Printemps-Redoute).
-From 2014 to 2016, she served as CEO of Christie's after Steven P. Murphy stepped down.
+In 1989, she became chief financial officer of the Pinault Group and was later appointed deputy director-general for finance and communication of Pinault-CFAO in 1990.
+She then became managing director of Groupe Artémis and vice president of the board of Kering (formerly Pinault-Printemps-Redoute).
+In 2014, she assumed the role of CEO of Christie's after Steven P. Murphy resigned.